 In the Printing House, seminary scholars composed a classic work of ancient Hawaiian history and traditions entitled “Moolelo Hawaii.”
 David Malo, one of the seminary’s first students and Native Hawaiian scholars, contributed to the historical part of the book and is listed as its author.
 An original 1838 publication is on display in today’s museum.
 Students printed the Hawaiian Kingdom’s first paper currency as well as manuscripts, which are also displayed.

 By the late 1960s, the Printing House had fallen into such serious disrepair that it was no longer used and declared unsafe for occupancy.
 Because of its long association with Lahainaluna High School, a citizen’s movement lobbied to restore Hale Pa‘i and the building restoration became one of the earliest Lahaina Restoration Foundation projects.
 After much fundraising and lobbying at the state level, the Lahaina Restoration Foundation was awarded the first grant in State of Hawai‘i history for the restoration of a state-owned building.
-The project was completed in 1983, and Hale Pa‘i now serves as a printing museum.
+The project was completed in 1983, and Hale Pa‘i now serves as a printing museum and archive center.